cglseminar/cglseminar.github.io/index.md

 A [mad day's work](https://www.ams.org/journals/bull/2001-38-04/S0273-0979-01-00913-2/S0273-0979-01-00913-2.pdf) in theoretical computer science, mathematical logic, algebraic geometry and statistical learning theory.

-The seminar takes place on every second Thursday (see below for the schedule) in the Russell Love room of Peter Hall at the University of Melbourne, 11am-12pm Melbourne time.
-The seminars will be streamed live via [Zoom](https://unimelb.zoom.us/j/83059420071?pwd=VitKZjhvdkxmKzR6dmduLzhXYUI1UT09) and questions can be directed to the speaker, via a moderator, via Zoom chat.
+The seminar takes place on every second Thursday (see below for the schedule) at 11am-12pm Melbourne time.
+If we're not in lockdown the venue will be the Russell Love room of Peter Hall at the University of Melbourne.
+The seminars will be streamed live via [Zoom](https://unimelb.zoom.us/j/83059420071?pwd=VitKZjhvdkxmKzR6dmduLzhXYUI1UT09) unless advertised otherwise in the schedule below, and questions can be directed to the speaker, via a moderator, via Zoom chat.
 In between seminars discussions and announcements take place on the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8).
 Talks will be recorded and posted to the [CGL YouTube channel](https://youtube.com/playlist?list=PLKnx70LRf21dknsbvkSM1dx-m0DoyUukQ) within about a week.

 Co-organised by [Will Troiani](https://williamtroiani.github.io) and [Daniel Murfet](http://www.therisingsea.org).